The Story (continued)

 In their usual meeting place on deck, Charles paces up and down waiting for Jean to appear.
 Muggsy has finally obtained proof that the Harringtons are card sharps and he approaches with the purser, who carries an 8 x 10 envelope in his hand.
 The purser decisively tells Charles to look at the contents.
 A candid photograph inside shows Jean, her father, and Gerald descending a boat's gangplank - it identifies the Harringtons as crooks with multiple aliases: "'Handsome Harry' Harrington, his daughter Jean and third character known as Gerald.
 Professional card sharps; also bunko, oil wells, gold mines, and occasionally green goods.
 Harrington also known as Dr. Herscher, Major D. D. Brown, the Rev. Dr. Upswitch, Capt.
 Julius Joyce, retired, C. K. J. Malvern..."

 When Charles learns her true identity from his protective bodyguard, he reacts with miserable distress, but strides stoically to the bar and orders a stiff drink.
 Jean arrives behind him in the ship's bar, wondering why he looks so worried and crestfallen, and guessing that it's because he is "falling in love with a girl in the middle of an ocean."
 Truthful for once in her life, the gold-digger admits her authentic love for him and her mistakes:

-Jean: You see, Hopsie, you don't know very much about girls!
+Jean: You see, Hopsie, you don't know very much about a girl!
 The best ones aren't as good as you probably think they are, and the bad ones aren't as bad.
 Not nearly as bad.
 So I suppose you're right to worry, falling in love with an adventuress on the high seas.